maxnd/mxMarkEdit/README.md

 ## Download and install

 In the `app` directory of the source code there is an app compiled for Mac with the Silicon chip (M1-M4) ready to be copied in the `Application` directory and run.

-The app is signed by the author, but it’s not notarized.
+From version 1.1.2, **the app is notarized by Apple** (checked against harmful code), so it can run without any trouble also on recent macOS versions.

 To download the app, click on this link: https://github.com/maxnd/mxMarkEdit/raw/main/app/mxMarkEdit.zip.

-To run the app on macOS Sequoia, follow the Apple guidelines in https://support.apple.com/en-us/102445.
-Basically, after you’ve tried to open the app, follow these steps:

-1. Open `System Settings`.
-2. Click `Privacy & Security`, scroll down, and click the `Open Anyway` button to confirm your intent to open the app.
-3. The warning prompt reappears and you can click `Open`.

 ## Look of the app